 Music in the Chalet

 Wax and equipment are complicated but we try to keep it as simple as possible.
-First year skiers and younger skiers need a lot of help at first so parents should learn along with them.
-We will have a wax demonstration the first week or second of practice.
-Parents are invited.
-Skiers are required to wax their own skis and will use the wax room to do either at or after practices.
+First year skiers and younger skiers will be given a lot of help at first so, they will get the hang of it quickly!
+We will have a wax demonstrations and time for skiers to wax their own skis in the North wax room either at or after practices.

 Our team owns a significant amount of wax and coaches and “the wax team” are very knowledgeable.
-We will definately make sure skiers are waxed properly for the “big” races.
+We will definitely make sure skiers are waxed properly for the “big” races.

 Here is a demonstration in applying wax for CLASSIC SKIING:

 Here is a great video to show how you apply glide wax to your SKATE SKIS and the glide zone for your classic skis.

 We had a great time serving the young skiers in our community as they raced in the Hiawatha Hustle for the Minnesota Youth Ski League!